The Bitch in Yoo

-"The Bitch in Yoo" is a single and diss song released by rapper Common in 1996.
+"The Bitch in Yoo" is a song released by rapper Common in 1996.
+The song is a diss track towards rapper Ice Cube.
 The song first appeared on the Relativity Records compilation Relativity Urban Assault and later on Roc Raida's Crossfaderz.
 It was also performed live alongside De La Soul on their album Live at Tramps, NYC, 1996.
 The b-side of "The Bitch in Yoo" is "The Real Weight", a solo track by No I.D.
+The song has been deemed by The Ringer as one of the greatest diss tracks of all time and by Revolt as one of Pete Rock's most legendary beats.

 Overview

 History

 In Common's song "I Used to Love H.E.R.", the rapper partially blamed hip hop's change from pro-black music to street music on its domination by West Coast Gangsta rap.
 In particular, the line "I wasn't salty: she was with the boys in the hood" alluded to the film Boyz n the Hood (set in South Central, Los Angeles), a movie starring Ice Cube.
-This caused Ice Cube and his group to release the song "Westside Slaughterhouse", throwing jabs at Common, amongst other rappers from the East Coast.
-In turn, Common responded with "The Bitch in Yoo."
+This caused Ice Cube to diss Common in Mack 10's song "Westside Slaughterhouse".
+Common ignored it at first but then saw Ice Cube, Mack 10 and WC on BET dissing him to which Common then responded with his diss track "The Bitch in Yoo."
+Ice Cube then dissed Common in Westside Connection's song "Hoo-Bangin' (WSCG Style)".